tbuchi888/terraform-ansible-dockerfile/README.md

 # terraform-ansible-dockerfile
- This is Dockerfile of terraform v0.9.6 , Ansible v2.3.0.0 (epel-release) and git client.
+ This is Dockerfile of terraform v0.9.6 , Ansible v2.3.0.0 (epel-release latest) and git client.

 ## Usage
 For example, build and use it as follows.